wsydney76/craft-properties-field/README.md

 ![Field input](field-input2.jpg)
 ![Field settings](field-settings2.jpg)

-(This kind of setup is actially one of the main use cases for this plugin, as it allows to add/remove/rearrange properties consistently without creating a myriad of fields/matrix blocks.)
+(This kind of setup is actually one of the main use cases for this plugin, as it allows to add/remove/rearrange properties consistently without creating a myriad of fields/matrix blocks.)

 ## Storage